Body After Baby with MJ: BODY PUMP

 After having my first child, a little over 2 years ago,

-I like many new moms, was determined to Do It All and not let an excuse of having a child hold me back on anything, that included getting my body back!
+I like many new moms, was determined to Do It All and not let an excuse of having a child hold me back on anything I aspired to…because Moms can do it all, right!
+That included getting my body back!
 I think it’s an honest and real fear for many women, wondering how your body will respond to pregnancy…so many horror stories!
 But I tried to focus on all the success stories to keep me inspired to do the best I can!
-2 years later, I wouldn’t say I’m where I want to be, but I am proud of my progress & feeling stronger, healthier and more confident in my skin than ever.
-I’ve spoken to many friends and moms about what worked for me & I wanted to share the workout that really made a huge difference for me.
+2 years later, I still have work to do, but I am proud of my progress & feeling stronger, healthier and more confident in my skin than ever.
+I’ve spoken to many friends and moms about what worked for me & I wanted to share the workout that really made a huge difference in my body.
 I tried all kinds of fun classes after baby, some with my daughter and some just for me and you can click on these links to find some other fun fitness classes to try:

 Body After Baby with MJ: Mommy and Baby Yoga